English proficiency information for international students

 Transitioning to a degree-seeking Undergraduate Program

-- Student submits transfer form to MELP and MELP transfers the student's visa document to the University of Minnesota Twin Cities so that the student can begin a degree program
+- Students submit a transfer form to MELP, who then transfers the student's visa documents to the Office of Admissions.
+This will allow the student to begin a degree program.

 - Student is sent a letter of admission to start the following fall term.